-No, it’s not an awesome app that recognises when you are hungover and immediately sends you your favourite greasy brekkie whilst your in bed.
+No, it’s not an awesome app that recognizes when you are hungover and immediately sends you your favorite greasy brekkie whilst you are in bed.
 But it is an app that will save lives.
-This one piece of software could save hundreds of people from getting the deadly lung diseases from loose-fill asbestos.
+This one piece of software could save hundreds of people from getting deadly lung diseases from loose-fill asbestos.
 It’s a life-saver – literally.

 In 2016 regulations prohibited importation of any asbestos materials into New Zealand.
 New rules come into force in April 2018 and failure to prepare an asbestos management plan or keeping it up to date could result in a fine of $50,000 for a company and $10,000 for an individual.
 New Zealand is behind Australia and the United Kingdom in the way they deal with asbestos.
 New regulations showcase a step in the right direction.
 Worksafe New Zealand estimates approximately 170 work-related deaths per year are attributed to asbestos.